maxludden/supergene-v2/books/book08/md/chapter-2485.md

 “Captain Bao’er is so awesome!”

 “Little Captain is the strongest in the universe.
-Kill those motherf*ckers!”
+Kill those motherfuckers!”

 “How dare they attack our beautiful little Captain Bao’er.
 You are already dead!”